tenstorrent/tt-torch/docs/src/adding_models.md

 ```

-The `s3_path` arg should be the path of the file in the S3 bucket.
-The `get_file()` helper will handle files differently if we are loading them from CI or locally.
+The `s3_path` arg should be the full path of the file in the S3 bucket.

 #### Loading files locally

-Locally `get_file()` will pull files directly from S3 bucket, so we will need to set up our environment to have access to it.
+Locally `get_file()` will pull files directly from an IRD LFS cache.
+The IRD LFS cache is set up to sync up with S3 bucket every 5-10 minutes.
+You will need to set the `IRD_LF_CACHE` environment variable to the appropriate address. **Contact tt-torch community leader for IRD LF cache address.**

-1. Set `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and `AWS_DEFAULT_REGION` environment variables to enable authorization access to S3 bucket.
-The values can be found under your AWS account. **If you don't have one please reach out to tt-torch community leader.** Authorization will be temporary (8 hours from first access), and you will have to renew values after it expires.
-2. Set up `S3_BUCKET` env variable with the name of the S3 bucket.

-The file/s will be downloaded into a local cache so next time we want to access the same file we won't have to access S3 bucket.
-The default location for the cache is `~/.cache/`.
-If you want to redirect files to a custom cache path set the `TT_TORCH_CACHE` env variable to the desired path.
+The file/s will be downloaded into a local cache so next time you want to access the same file we won't have to access the IRD cache.
+The default location for the local cache is `~/.cache/`.
+If you want to redirect files to a custom cache path set the `LOCAL_LF_CACHE` env variable to the desired path.

 #### Loading files from CI